jgmailly/enforcement/README.md

                         the pair XX-YY with XX in ['V1s', 'V1ns', 'OptV1s', 'OptV1ns'] and YY in ['ST'] -fo FORMAT, --format FORMAT
-                        the format of the AF file in ['apx']
+                        the format of the AF file in ['apx'] -o OUTPUT, --output OUTPUT
+                        the output file for printing the new theory -ne NEXTENSIONS, --nextensions NEXTENSIONS
+                        the expected number of extensions for the updated AF
 ```